mscbuild/dark-thema-saas/README.md

 # Introduction

-**This project is a starter template for SaaS applications landing page using Tailwind CSS 4.**
+**This project is a starter template for SaaS applications landing page using Bootstrap Icons, GSAP, Tailwind CSS 4.**

 # Getting Started